alfredosorio/Raffler/README.md

 }
 ```

 **5.)
-After a simple copy/paste, VOILA!
+SOLUTION: After a simple copy/paste, VOILA!
 Error is solved and emails are sent successfully.**

 Further research, technical notes and approaches have been covered on the Trello board (link above).